yogeshhegde/processor-sdk-doc/source/rtos/PDK_Platform_Software/Device_Driver_Utilities/Profiling.rst

 Refer \*.cfg of Uart test application for sample implementation

-1) load utils package.
+1. Load utils package.

 ::

     var Utils = xdc.loadPackage('ti.utils.profiling');

-2) Set the ‘enableProfiling’ attribute to ‘true’ into the .cfg file.
+2. Set the ‘enableProfiling’ attribute to ‘true’ into the .cfg file.
 This will load library with profiling enabled

 ::